Using Ghost Triggers for side-chaining

-In the video I show you how to set up your DAW project for parallel processing explaining each and every step.
+In the Using Ghost Triggers for side-chaining video, I show you how to set up your DAW project for parallel processing explaining each and every step.
 Ghost triggering is next with a detailed tutorial on how to use parallel processing for compression.
 The compressor’s side-chain and its filtering are explored thoroughly with before and after audio examples.

 Topics covered in this video are: